NxPKG/khulnasoft-docs/content/waiting-room/_index.md

 {{<plan type="business">}}

-Cloudflare Waiting Room allows you to route excess users of your website to a customized waiting room, helping preserve customer experience and protect origin servers from being overwhelmed with requests.
+Khulnasoft Waiting Room allows you to route excess users of your website to a customized waiting room, helping preserve customer experience and protect origin servers from being overwhelmed with requests.

 ---